 The tax-exempt status of churches enables charity work

 A central focus of churches is caring for the poor and marginalized.
 They also provide services for the community.
 A church tax would force these institutions to channel less money into providing these services.
 As a result, the poor and marginalized would suffer from a lack of these previously offered resources.
+There are many charitable organizations who largely rely upon donations from church, including the National Christian Foundation and Catholic Charities USA (which serves 10 million people every year through 2,500 different agencies).
+Taxes would seriously undermine the hard work that these organizations do and take away money money meant for charity work and donations.
 Through providing these services, churches earn their tax-exempt status by contributing to the common good.